 How to Create a Webform in BigMailer

 First, you need to create a List that you want to collect your data into, then click on the arrow down icon next to your List name and select “Forms” in the options menu.
-On the next page click “Create Form” button and fill out all the fields:
+On the next page click “Create Form” button, give it a name and select the fields you want to use for this form.

 If you are worried about spam traps or bots signing up for your emails you have the option to add reCAPTCHA to your forms.

-There is 2 ways to create new fields in BigMailer:
+There are 2 ways to create new fields in BigMailer:

-- Add them on the Fields page (see above) before importing or collecting data
+- Add them on the Fields page (from the menu under your brand name in the header) before importing or collecting data.

-- Create new fields during the import step and map your columns in the file with data to new fields.
+- Create new fields during the import step where you can map your columns in the file with data to new fields.

 Once you define fields they can be used to: